willward20/willward20.github.io/_projects/RSS-terrain-adaptation/index.md

 ---
 layout: post
-title: Off-Road Terrain Adaptation for Mobile Robot Navigation
+title: Off-Road Terrain Adaptation for Robot Navigation
 description:  How can we estimate a robot's dynamics on unknown terrains at runtime?
 We developed a learned model that helps mobile robots quickly adapt to new terrain conditions, improving navigation accuracy and collision avoidance.
 skills:
 - Python